Who We Are

 Kenley Jackson has been working at the Sitka Fine Arts Camp since the Fall of 2008.
 She grew up in West Virginia and earned a B.A. in Biology from Carleton College in Northfield, Minnesota.
 She has dabbled in many visual art forms and especially enjoys printmaking.
 Her Art Book called “Once Upon a Time I Hated Birds” has been featured in special exhibits in Minnesota and Iowa.
 When not working for fine arts camp, she enjoys exploring the wilds of Sitka and cooking.

-RHIANNON GUEVIN, DIRECTOR OF OPERATIONS
+RHIANNON GUEVIN, OPERATIONS DIRECTOR

 Rhiannon Guevin graduated summa cum laude from University of Puget Sound’s School of Music, where she received a BM in Vocal Performance with Honors in Music.
 During her time at Puget Sound she performed in opera scenes and full-scale productions, including the roles of Sophie in Der Rosenkavalier, Miss Titmouse in Too Many Sopranos!, and Mabel in The Pirates of Penzance.
 She was the fall 2011 winner of the University of Puget Sound’s Concerto/Aria Competition.
 In summer 2011, she traveled to Kunming, China, where she played The Queen of the Night in Mozart’s Die Zauberflöte for the China Yunnan Opera Festival.
 In spring 2015 Rhiannon played Zerlina in Juneau Lyric Opera’s production of Don Giovanni.
 Rhiannon has studied voice with Dr. Dawn Padula and Joseph Evans.
 Rhiannon was thrilled to join the Sitka Fine Arts Camp team full-time in March 2013.